Nonnegative cross-curvature in infinite dimensions: synthetic definition and spaces of measures: A synthetic formulation of nonnegative cross-curvature

 The NNCC inequality does not ask $s\mapsto c(\rmx(s),\yb)-c(\rmx(s),y)$ to be convex but simply \emph{below the chord}, i.e.\ below the line joining the values at $s=0$ to $s=1$.
 This choice is sufficient for the applications we have in mind and is more closely related to the Figalli--Kim--McCann characterization of nonnegative cross-curvature, see our characterization in terms of c-subdifferentials in \Cref{prop:NNCC-contact-sets}.
 That being said, it may sometimes be of interest to consider the ``convex'' version of the NNCC inequality, so we introduce the following condition: \begin{enumerate}[\normalfont(NNCC-conv)] \item For any $x_0,x_1\in X$ and $\yb\in Y$ such that $c(x_0,\yb)$ and $c(x_1,\yb)$ are finite, there exists a path $\rmx\colon[0,1]\rightarrow X$ with $\rmx(0)=x_0$, $\rmx(1)=x_1$ such that $c(\rmx(s),\yb)$ is finite and such that for every $y\in Y$, the function $s\mapsto c(\rmx(s),\yb)-c(\rmx(s),y)$ is convex. \end{enumerate} We shall refer to the paths $(\rmx(s),\yb)$ as \snccconv{}-variational c-segments.
-The function $s\mapsto c(\rmx(s),\yb)-c(\rmx(s),y)$ takes values in $[-\infty,+\infty]$ and its convexity should be understood as the convexity of its epigraph \cite{RockafellarBook}.
+The function $h(s)\coloneqq c(\rmx(s),\yb)-c(\rmx(s),y)$ takes values in $[-\infty,+\infty]$ and its convexity should be understood as the convexity of its epigraph \cite{RockafellarBook}

 When $X$ is a topological space, let us also define another condition which will be related to the MTW condition and the Loeper maximum principle in \Cref{sec:sncc-discussion}. \begin{enumerate}[\normalfont(LMP)] \item For any $x_0,x_1\in X$ and $\yb\in Y$ such that $c(x_0,\yb)$ and $c(x_1,\yb)$ are finite, there exists a continuous path $\rmx\colon[0,1]\rightarrow X$ with $\rmx(0)=x_0$, $\rmx(1)=x_1$ such that $c(\rmx(s),\yb)$ is finite for every $s\in [0,1]$ and such that \end{enumerate} We similarly refer to the paths $(\rmx(s),\yb)$ in \eqref{eq:condition-LMP} as \smtw{}-variational c-segments.
-Condition \smtw{} is independent of continuous reparametrization.
+Condition \smtw{} is independent of the continuous reparametrization.
 That is, if $\rmx(\cdot)$ is a curve satisfying \eqref{eq:condition-LMP}, then for any continuous function $f:[0,1]\rightarrow[0,1]$, with $f(0)=0$ and $f(1)=1$, $\rmx(f(\cdot))$ satisfies it as well.
 In contrast, these generalized reparametrizations do not preserve the inequality defining NNCC, nor the inequality \snccconv{}.

 Let us now look at some elementary examples.